Pen-y-Fan/silverstripe-lessons/README.md

-# SilverStripeCMS Lessons
+# Silverstripe CMS Lessons

 This sample project follows the [SilverStripe.org lessons v4](https://www.silverstripe.org/learn/lessons/v4/)

-Each lessons has it's own branch and will be merged with master once each lessons is complete.
+All lessons have their own branch and have been merged with master once each lesson is complete.

 ## Installation

-This is a SilverStripeCMS project.
-The installation is similar to a new SilverStripeCMS Project.
+This is a Silverstripe CMS project.
+The installation is similar to a new Silverstripe CMS Project.

 ### Clone or Download this Project from GitHub

 See [Cloning a repository](https://help.github.com/en/articles/cloning-a-repository) for details on how to create a local copy of this project on your computer.

 ### Install the Dependencies

-The project uses SilverStripeCMS 4.5.1, which has a requirement for **PHP 7.1** or higher.
- Composer is highly recommended to install the dependencies.
+The project uses Silverstripe CMS 4.8.0, which has a requirement for **PHP 7.1** or higher or **PHP 8.0**.
+Composer is required to install the dependencies.

 From the root of the project run composer install from the command line: